Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: Evaluation

 \subsubsection{Scheduling policy \#1, \textbf{FCFS with preemption, constant preemption interval}}

-Here the scheduler picks up the first request from the $dispatch\_queue$ and runs it in the worker thread with the static and constant time quantum of 30us.
+Here the scheduler picks up the first request from the $dispatch\_queue$ and runs it in the worker thread with the static and constant time quantum of 30~us.
 If the request runs for a longer time period, it gets preempted and pushed into the $long\_queue$.
 Then the scheduler picks up the next element from the $dispatch\_queue$ thereby giving preemptive priority to shorter jobs.
 If the $dispatch\_queue$ is empty, the scheduler resumes previously preempted requests from the $long\_queue$ via $fn\_resume()$ calls.

-We collect timestamps of each request when they get dispatched and measure their termination time in the worker thread when they finish the execution.
-We further decouple BE and LC request statistics and store it in separate memory buffers for analysis.
-For this scheduling policy, we use the request generator with varying QPS.
 The results of the experiment are shown in Figure~\ref{fig:co_loc_1} (left).

 As Figure~\ref{fig:co_loc_1} (left) shows, our preemptive scheduler brings the 99th tail latency of the LE job (LC-Lib) down $3.2\times - 4.4\times$ times compared to non-preemptive execution (LC-Base).
-With the preemption interval of 30us, the scheduler brings the tail latency of MICA KVS requests down to 33us under 55kRPS.
-When the preemption interval is set to 5us (Figure~\ref{fig:co_loc_1}, right), the scheduler brings the 99th tail latency of MICA requests down to 8us, which is $18.5\times$ lower than non-preemptive execution under the same load and co-location environment.
-However, since our scheduler executes LC requests by preempting long-running BE jobs, it inevitably causes increase in BE request processing time.
-In particular, the preemption interval of 30us results in 30\% increase of the BE job latency, and the overhead reaches $2.2\times$ when using very low intervals of 5us.
+With the preemption interval of 30~us, the scheduler brings the tail latency of MICA KVS requests down to 33~us under 55~kRPS.
+When the preemption interval is set to 5~us (Figure~\ref{fig:co_loc_1}, right), the scheduler brings the 99th tail latency of MICA requests down to 8~us, which is $18.5\times$ lower than non-preemptive execution under the same load and co-location environment.
+However, the preemption interval of 30~us results in 30\% increase of the BE job latency, and the overhead reaches $2.2\times$ when using very low intervals of 5~us.